A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Introduction

 Analogous to the GSVD and the CSD, the HO-GSVD is closely related to the \emph{higher-order CSD} (HO-CSD)~\cite{LOANSLIDES}.
 The HO-GSVD of $N$ matrices $A_i$ can be obtained from the HO-CSD of $Q_1,\dots,Q_N$ that are obtained from the thin QR factorization of the stacked matrices $[\trans{A}_1,\,\dots,\,\trans{A}_N\trans{]}$.
 As in the case of the HO-GSVD, the computation of the HO-CSD proposed in~\cite{LOANSLIDES} is limited to the case that all $Q_i$ have full rank.
 In this paper, we also propose to compute the HO-CSD in a different way, which allows for the factorization of rank-deficient $Q_i$ satisfying $\xTx{Q_1}+\dots+\xTx{Q_N}=\I$.

 The paper is organized as follows.
 Section~\ref{sec:main} presents the HO-CSD and the HO-GSVD that are applicable to rank-deficient matrices.
 In Section~\ref{sec:commonsubspaces}, we extend the notion of common HO-CSD and HO-GSVD subspaces to rank-deficient matrices.
-In Section~\ref{sec:canonical}, the canonical decompositions are derived by applying the results from Section~\ref{sec:commonsubspaces} to the decompositions from Section~\ref{sec:main}.
-The effect of the parameter $\pi$ is investigated in Section~\ref{sec:pi}, followed by numerical examples in Section~\ref{sec:example}.
-Finally, we relate our findings to existing methods in Section~\ref{sec:comparison} and list example applications of the HO-GSVD in Section~\ref{sec:applications}.
+The effect of the parameter $\pi$ is investigated in Section~\ref{sec:pi}, followed by relating our findings to existing methods in Section~\ref{sec:comparison}.
+In Section~\ref{sec:computation}, we propose an algorithm for computing the HO-GSVD and the isolated subspace.
+The paper is concluded with an example application of the HO-GSVD in Section~\ref{sec:application}.

-We use standard notation throughout the paper with $\range A$ and $\kernel A$ denoting the range and kernel of a matrix $A$.
+We use standard notation throughout the paper with $\range(A)$ and $\kernel(A)$ denoting the range and kernel of a matrix $A$.
 Positive-definite and positive-semidefinite matrices are denoted by $A\succ 0$ and $A\succeq 0$, respectively, and $\Rpos$ denotes the set of strictly positive real numbers.